Lemon Law in MarylandGet detailed Vehicle History Report in 3 Easy Steps

 - The defect must hinder the vehicle's use, value, and/or safety.

-- The manufacturer has a right to repair the recurring defect up to four times in the first 24 month or 18,000 miles of the warranty.
+- The manufacturer has a right to 4 attempts to repair the recurring defect in the first 24 months or 18,000 miles of the warranty.

-- If the defect involved either the steering or braking systems, then only one attempt at fixing the issue is deemed necessary.
+- If the defect involved either the steering or braking systems, then only 1 attempt at fixing the issue is deemed necessary.

 - All repairs must be completed by a dealer, although not necessarily the dealer where the vehicle was purchased.

 If your vehicle has caused you this kind of frustration, you most likely have a problem with it that just is not going to be solved no matter how many times mechanics get under the hood.
 But do not think the manufacturer is going to be anxious to simply give you a spanking new vehicle or a refund for the broken one.

 Of course, this is what the Lemon Law entails, but manufacturers do not have to make it easy on you.
 After all, it is a lot of money to be dealing with for everyone involved.
 Thus, you may want to consider hiring an attorney who is familiar with the ins and outs of the state Lemon Law.

 That brochure will aid you in keeping track of the time your vehicle is disabled and guide you on how to deal with the manufacturer.
 If you plan to file a complaint, you will need to make sure you have kept detailed records that will ultimately serve as evidence for your case.

 To protect yourself, you should be in contact with the manufacturer early on in the process―even after the second attempt to fix the same problem.
 Keep all of the communication in writing, and when you mail out a preliminary letter (view a sample letter from the OAG), send it certified and request a return receipt.
 That way everyone is on the same page: you will know the manufacturer received the letter and they will also know that you know they have the letter.